★★★★★

 Those suffering from lymphedema in the upper arms should consider getting a manual lymphatic drainage massage.
 As reported by participants of a study, MLD promotes an increase in brachial vein velocity.
 This increase in the activity of the brachial vein in breast cancer surgery patients is effective in aiding lymphatic drainage.

-Apart from MLD, another type of massage therapy can benefit patients suffering from lymphedema.
+Apart from MLD, another type of massage therapy that can benefit patients suffering from lymphedema is lymphatic drainage massage techniques.
 Per a randomized controlled trial, 60 minutes of negative pressure massage for 4-6 weeks improved L-Dex scores (lymphedema index).
+These techniques help in moving lymphatic fluid, reducing swelling and improving circulation.
 A study also backs the use of intermittent negative pressure massage therapy in the combined treatment of peripheral lymphedema.

 Modern massage chairs like the ones available at Zarifa USA can be perfect replacements for professional massage therapists.
 Self-care can be an essential aspect of decongestion therapy.